wvlet/airframe/docs/src/main/tut/index.md

 val app: App = session.build[App]
 ```

-Airframe builds an instance of `App` based on the binding rules specified in the **design** object.
-That means when writing applications, you only need to care about how to use objects (**bind**), rather than how to build them, because **Design** objects already knows how to provide necessary objects to build your classes.
+Airframe builds an instance of `App` based on the binding rules specified in the *design* object.
+That means when writing applications, you only need to care about how to use objects (*bind*), rather than how to build them, because design objects already knows how to provide necessary objects to build your classes.

 ## Separation of object bindings and design